 After breakfast we will depart from Nile House to begin our journey to the Red Sea for our next adventures!
 There is an optional but highly recommended stop off at Dandra temple on the way.

 We will arrive at the Red Sea by early afternoon.
-Guests stay at Labranda Makadi Garden which is located in Makadi Bay, just 5 minutes from our horses and stables and in close proximity to the beach.
+Our Red Sea accommodation is near to our horses and stables and in close proximity to the beach.
 This makes it the perfect destination for those looking for a quality beach holiday by the Red Sea.

 Day 9: Makadi Bay Riding

 Full day trail ride with our “desert Arabians”.
 The horses in Hurghada are chosen for their forward-going nature and their ability to gallop endlessly in the deserts.
 This a superb day of riding including the beach, sea and deserts of Makadi.
 Lunch is served out and about.
 Riding time approx 5-6 hours.
 For less experienced or fit riders there is an option to divide the day, riding two hours in the morning and then riding again in the afternoon with lunch at your hotel in between.